mvellandi/mvellandi/README.md

 #
 Hi!
 I&apos;m a software engineer with a strong orientation toward product development and UX design.
 In the last few years, I've built up a portfolio, helped a professional client, and completed a 3-month training for software development.

-I&apos;m eager to jump in, solve problems, and to whatever it takes to make customers happy, reduce expenses, and increase revenue.

 Aside from the tech skills below I&apos;m confident with, I can quickly learn and apply new ones.

 - **Languages**: Elixir, JavaScript, HTML, CSS